 While the Kentucky Derby is known as ‘the run for the roses’, the Belmont winner traditionally receives a blanket of carnations though the moniker “the run for the carnations” hasn’t exactly become part of the American lexicon.
 The race’s catch phrase may not have gained traction with the American public but the Belmont does boast what many consider the greatest performance in the history of thoroughbred racing.
 In 1973, Secretariat clinched the Triple Crown in the Belmont with a downright dominant performance—“Big Red” set a course record of 2:24 in winning the race by an astounding 31 lengths.
 One of the most enduring images of Secretariat’s victory is the shot of jockey Ron Turcotte easing up his mount near the finish line as he looks back over his shoulder in amazement that the rest of the field is nearly out of sight.

-The 2013 Belmont Stakes will take place on Saturday, June 8th.
+The 2014 Belmont Stakes will take place on Saturday, June 7th.
 For those looking to attend the race live, gates open at 8:30 AM.
 In addition to the highly sought after reserved seating Belmont Park admits thousands of fans via general admission on a first come, first served basis.
+With the excitement around California Chrome’s Triple Crown bid there are only a few reserved seat tickets remaining and general admission access will be in very high demand.